-For instructions, refer to "Updating Your Schemas with Patch Set Assistant" in Oracle Fusion Middleware Patching Guide.
+For instructions on how to run the Patch Set Assistant, refer to "Updating Your Schemas with Patch Set Assistant" in Oracle Fusion Middleware Patching Guide.

 Understanding Oracle Fusion Middleware Concepts and Directory Structure

 During the installation process, you will be asked for a variety of directory locations.
 This section defines each of these directories and explains the contents of each directory.